nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-13-Distributed-messaging.md

 - typically refers to a piece of data or a command sent from one component to another within a system.
 - Unlike events, messages often contain commands or instructions that prompt a specific action or response

+**Characteristics**:
+- **Direct Communication**: Messages are often used in point-to-point communication or request-response patterns.
+The sender of the message typically expects a specific response or action from the receiver.
+- **Contextual**: Messages can include commands, requests, or data that needs to be acted upon.
+The sender and receiver usually have a defined relationship.

 Example

 - Payment service creates an **event** `<<payment received>>` and published it to kafka event streaming platform.